mikekeith52/FSU_SQL/README.md

 # FSU_SQL
-Here is the repository of my SQL demo given every year to the Florida State Masters of Applied Economics program.

 ## Overview
 I am asked annually to teach a single introduction to SQL lecture to the new cohort at Florida State.
 The students have backgrounds typically in STATA, SAS, and R; Logistic Modeling; and economic interpretations of societal trends.
 Building upon that knowledge, this lecture hopes to offer a view to the students to understand how big data and relational databases can be used to expand their skillsets.